 It's a classic cocktail created all the way back in the 1800's!
-Claire McLafferty shows us how to make the perfect Tom Collins!
+Clair McLafferty shows us how to make the perfect Tom Collins!

 The Tom Collins, a classic that never goes out of style